lcbordelon/lcbordelon.github.io/README.md

 # Lindsay Kriz CSPB 3112 Semester Project

 ## Final Report
+I enjoyed spending the time required this semester for my project.
+It was a current need of mine to spend more time understanding a few basic concepts that juionr developers encounter and I don't have time in my normal workday to watch courses to help me learn more.

 I finished the majority of what I set out to do with my project, but my grading is as follows:
 <ul>
  <li>Completion of at least 20 hours of LinkedIn Learning courses - 50, complete.
 I didn't fulfill all of these hours on LinkedIn Learning.
 I watched a lot of YouTube videos and Udemy courses, since my Company gives us access to Udemy.</li>